Subcritical Gaussian Multiplicative Chaos in the Wiener Space: Construction, Moments and Volume Decay: Moments: Proof of Theorem .

+Since Theorem \ref{thm-existence} holds in the entire weak disorder regime (and therefore, in particular in the $L^2$ region), the above estimate also implies \eqref{eq-neg-all} for all negative $q$ for $L^2$ disorder. \end{proof}

-{\bf Acknowledgement:} It is a pleasure to thank Nathanael Berestycki for explaining his approach \cite{B17} and sharing many insights.
+{\bf Acknowledgement:} We would like to thank Nathanael Berestycki for explaining his approach \cite{B17}, sharing many insights and comments on previous versions, Vincent Vargas for very inspiring communications and comments on the first draft, in particular about characterization of GMC and H\"older exponents and Hubert Lacoin for sharing valuable literature.
 The research of all three authors is funded by the Deutsche Forschungsgemeinschaft (DFG) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics M\"unster: Dynamics-Geometry-Structure.